 - 1. Adjust chilled air supply holes: - A. If the Meat Locker is placed in one of the first three sets of slots below the control, put the plastic plug in the lower air supply hole.
 Leave the upper air supply hole open. - B. If the Meat Locker is placed in the fourth, fifth or sixth set of slots below the control, put the plastic plug in the upper air supply hole.
 Leave the lower air supply hole open. - C. If the Meat Locker is placed in any other set of slots, plug both the upper and lower air supply holes.
-A second plug has been taped to the inside bottom of the Meat Locker for this purpose. - A rubber Meat Locker Air Connector (located on back of Meat Locker) directs air from the air supply holes into the Meat Locker.
-If the Air Connector comes off, replace it by pushing it back into square opening on back of Meat Locker.
+A second plug has been taped to the inside bottom of the Meat Locker for this purpose. - D. If the Meat Locker is placed in the lowest set of slots, follow instruction C above, and remove the rubber Air Connector (located on back of Meat Locker).
+If the Meat Locker is placed in a higher set of slots, replace the Air Connector by pushing it back into the square opening on back of Meat Locker. - The rubber Air Connector (located on back of Meat Locker) directs air from the air supply holes into the Meat Locker.
+If the Air Connector comes off, replace it by pushing it back into the square opening on back of Meat Locker.

-Humidity-Controlled ClearVueTM Utility Drawer/Crisper
+Humidity-Controlled ClearVue[TM] Utility Drawer/Crisper